rioastamal/html-editor/README.md

 ## About

-This application is a simple HTML editor with syntax highlighting and instant preview capability.
+A small and lighting fast in-browser HTML editor with instant preview for code you type.
+It is a great tool for HTML prototyping since you do not have to save the file everytime you want to make the changes.
+On top of that it's only single HTML file and works offline too.

 It has two main windows -- left is used for code editor and the right one is used for HTML preview.
-For syntax highlighting it uses CodeMirror library.
+For syntax highlighting it uses an awesome CodeMirror library.

 HTML Editor support following features.